sadielbartholomew/cylc/doc/src/introduction/how-cylc-works.rst

 .. _fig-task-pool:

 .. figure:: ../graphics/png/orig/task-pool.png
    :align: center
-    :figclass: align-center

    The cylc task pool.
 How cylc sees a suite, in contrast to the multi-cycle-point dependency graph of :ref:`Figure X <fig-dep-multi>`.
    Task colors represent different cycle points, and the small squares and circles represent different prerequisites and outputs.
 A task can run when its prerequisites are satisfied by the outputs of other tasks in the pool.

 Cylc manages a pool of proxy objects that represent the real tasks in a suite.
 Task proxies know how to run the real tasks that they represent,